eligt/meta_enumerator/README.md

 }
 ```

-This is the reason you have to specify the `MAX_VALUE` constant in the specialization - this way, if you keep adding values to the enum and forget to make the mask large enough, the system can check (at compile time) and ensure that your maximum value can fit inside the mask.
+This is one of the reasons you have to specify the `MAX_VALUE` constant in the specialization - this way, if you keep adding values to the enum and forget to make the mask large enough, the system can check (at compile time) and ensure that your maximum value can fit inside the mask.

 There's no limit to the amount of flags, other than of course the available RAM.
 If you request 100 bits, that would require 13 bytes of memory, but right now storage is aligned to an integer so, the Mask will occupy 16 bytes of memory.
-I will probably remove this alignment later, it was supposed to improve performance but I don't believe it does, I haven't had time to test.